Charles Nuetzel: Biography

-Nuetzel was born November 10, 1934 in San Francisco, California, one of twin sons of commercial artist Albert Augustus Nuetzel (1901–1969) and Betty (Stockberger) Nuetzel (1910-1973).
-His twin brother, Albert Augustus Nuetzel, Jr., died two days after birth.
+Nuetzel was born November 10, 1934, in San Francisco, California, one of twin sons of commercial artist Albert Augustus Nuetzel (1901–1969) and Betty (Stockberger) Nuetzel (1910–1973).
+His twin brother, Albert Augustus Nuetzel Jr., died two days after birth.
 The family moved to Southern California when Nuetzel was eight.
 He was pointed in the way of his future career through early interest in Edgar Rice Burroughs and later a chance meeting with Ray Bradbury, which resulted in his acquaintance with the man who would become his agent, Forrest J. Ackerman.
 He attended San Fernando Valley State College for one semester and subsequently worked in various professions, including pop singer and film technician.
 In 1962, Nuetzel married Brigitte Marianne Winter.

 Literary career

-Nuetzel was active literarily for eleven years, from 1960-1971, and again briefly from 2006-2008, when Borgo Press, an imprint of Wildside Press, reissued much of his backfile along with a number of previously unpublished or new works, and 2012-2015, when many of his works were reissued through Haldolen Press.
+Nuetzel was active literarily for eleven years, from 1960 to 1971, and again briefly from 2006 to 2008, when Borgo Press, an imprint of Wildside Press, reissued much of his backfile along with a number of previously unpublished or new works, and 2012–2015, when many of his works were reissued through Haldolen Press.

 From 1960 onward, Nuetzel began publishing short stories and novels under numerous pseudonyms, as well as under his own name.
 A self-styled hack author, he aspired to be a pulp writer, only to be informed that pulp was dead, and sleazy erotica was the current equivalent; much of his early work was directed to that market, and many of his stories in general have a more or less pronounced erotic overtone.
 Many of the books he wrote or packaged bore cover images produced by his father Albert Nuetzel, or Nuetzell, as he was often credited.

 His first published science fiction story was "A Very Cultured Taste" (1960, in Jade Magazine).
 His best-known works in that genre include his Edgar Rice Burroughs-influenced planetary romances, all originally published in 1969; Warriors of Noomas, Raiders of Noomas, Swordsman of Vistar, and The Slaves of Lomooro (as by Albert Augustus Jr.), the Lost Race novel Lost City of the Damned (1961, as by Alec Rivere), the future-sex novel Lovers: 2017 (1964, as by Charles English), the dystopian film tie-in Queen of Blood (1966), and the satirical short story collection Images of Tomorrow (1969).

 Nuetzel also worked as an agent, editor, packager, and publisher.
 He helped found the paperback publisher Powell Books, and edited its science fiction imprint (Powell Science Fiction); he was also established his own firm, NAC Publications (NAC stemming from his own initials in reverse order).
 Both lines included some of his own works, often issued under pen names.
 By 1971, when Nuetzel retired from writing, he had published over 70 novels and over 100 short stories.

 Many of his scattered or obscurely published stories and novels were reissued, some as e-books, starting in 2006, along with some previously unpublished and original works.
 His autobiography, Pocketbook Writer: Confessions of Commercial Hack, appeared in 2008.